IU-MAP/Avzag/README.md

 Whenever you need to get a quick translation of a word and see some examples of how to use it, you can go to the website, choose a set of languages you need and then you'll be transferred to the dictionary.
 It will take a few seconds to load the words according to the languages you chose.
 Then you can type in a word you need to get translation of.
 Within a second you'll see possible matches for the language you chose.
 You can also see some use cases and forms for those words.
 Yup, that simple :)

+If you are an editor and want to bring more words to the dictionary, there is an interface for you.
+At the main page with the map, you can click on the "info" sign at the top left corner and choose "Editor".
+Then you'll need to choose what exactly you want to which part of the database you want to add to: phonology, converter, phrasebook (or even phrasebook corpus), or dictionary.
+Then you just follow the interface and fill the necessary fields.

+In case you are lost and/or noticed some inconsistency, you click on the "info" sign, that is in the top left corner, and choose "Channel".
+That will take you straight to the telegram chanell with other people who are passionate about dagestani languages.

 ## Technical documentation

 Unfortunately, we didn't deploy our technical documentation.
 Instead, we store it in _./docs_ folder.
 You can clone the project, and do the following commands: